-- The estimated economic impact of motor vehicle crashes for Indiana in 2000 was more than $4 billion or $715 per capita.
-Motor vehicle crashes killed 947 Hoosiers in 2004 and are the single largest contributor to injury deaths.
+- The estimated economic impact of motor vehicle crashes for Indiana in 2005 was more than $883 million.
+Motor vehicle traffic collisions killed 947 Hoosiers in 2011.
+(WISQARS)

-- More than 180,000 people die from injuries each year—1 person every 3 minutes.
+- More than 180,000 people die from injuries each year—1 person every 3 minutes (WISQARS)

-- Injury is the leading cause of death for people ages 1–44 years in the United States.
+- Injury is the leading cause of death for people ages 1–44 years in the United States (WISQARS).

-- More than 2.8 million people are hospitalized with injury each year.
+- More than 2.8 million people are hospitalized with injury each year (WISQARS).

-- More than 29 million people are treated in Emergency Department for injury each year.
+- More than 31 million people are treated in U.S. Emergency Department for injury each year (WISQARS).

-- More than $406 billion annually in injury-related medical costs and lost productivity.
+- More than $406 billion annually in injury-related medical costs and lost productivity (WISQARS).